30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 One of the biggest travel packing hacks I learned the hard way is this: never ignore airline baggage policies, especially when you’re flying budget airlines.

-I know it’s tempting to focus only on how cheap the ticket looks, but trust me, the real cost sometimes shows up at the airport.
+I know it’s tempting to focus only on how cheap the ticket looks, but trust me, the real cost sometimes shows up at the airport, and it can quickly ruin your carefully planned packing for a trip.

 I still remember booking a one-way flight from Edinburgh to London with Ryanair because the ticket was unbelievably cheap, around £14–£17 for a one-way flight.